L-PAY/.github/profile/README.md

   <br>
 </h1>

-<h4 align="center">L Pay brings next generation <a href="https://en.wikipedia.org/wiki/Cryptocurrency">crypto</a> payment system to your fingertips.
+<h4 align="center">L Pay brings the next generation <a href="https://en.wikipedia.org/wiki/Cryptocurrency">crypto</a> payment system to your fingertips.
 With L Pay crypto payments are a breeze.</h4>

 <p align="center">
   • <a href="#mission">Mission</a> •